 So, why should you opt for MCLR interest rate as a borrower?
-Well, the MCLR rate is lower than the base rate of interest offered by most lenders, given the consider repo rates while calculating the marginal cost of funds.
+Well, the MCLR rate is lower than the base rate of interest offered by most lenders, given the considered repo rates while calculating the marginal cost of funds.
 So, they are a great choice if you’re looking to lower your home loan interest.

 RLLR or Repo Linked Loan Rate is by definition, a lending rate that depends on the repo rate.
 That said, a few other factors that influence the RLLR include the loan to value ratio, the risk of the borrower, and more.
 Put simply, if the repo rate increases the RLLR increases and vice versa.
 Additionally, the RRLR changes immediately as and when the repo rate changes.

-Features of MCLR and RRLR
+Key features of MCLR and RRLR

 1. Benchmark linking